hyundai-robotics/doc-hi6-operation/4-service/2-file-manager/README.md

 </table>

 {% hint style="info" %}
-* It is the same function as “R17 File Management” of R codes.
+* It is the same function as "R17 File Management" of R codes.
 * When a removable storage device is connected to the teach pendant, the \[USB\] icon \(![](../../_assets/icon-usb2.png)\) will appear on the status bar of the ${cont_model} teach pendant screen.
 {% endhint %}